JasonCordova/jasoncordova.github.io/README.md

-# Jason Cordova - Software Engineer Portfolio
+# Jason Cordova - SWE Portfolio

-Welcome to my software engineering portfolio repository!
+Hey, I'm Jason Cordova!
+I'm a Software Engineer with a focus in Backend Development and Quality Assurnace.

-I’m Jason Cordova, a passionate software engineer dedicated to building clean, efficient, and scalable software solutions.
-This portfolio showcases my skills, coding style, and the projects I’ve developed to continuously learn and grow in the tech industry.
+This portfolio serves as a showcase to the skills and projects I’ve developed to continuously learn and grow in the tech industry.

----

-## About This Portfolio

-This repository serves as a central hub for my coding projects, experiments, and technical explorations.
-It highlights my expertise in various programming languages and tools, including Java, JavaScript, React, Selenium, C++, and many more.

 Whether you’re here to explore my work, review my code, or collaborate on exciting projects, this portfolio reflects my commitment to quality software development and lifelong learning.
+Thanks for stopping by!

 ---

-## Skills & Technologies Highlighted
+## Skills & Technologies

 - **Languages:** Java, JavaScript, C++, C#, Python, PHP, SQL, Kotlin, HTML, CSS, Bash
 - **Frameworks & Libraries:** React, Node.js, Selenium, Serenity, Maven